Fallout 3: Post-apocalyptic RPG

 There is so much more to this game than going around shooting monsters.
 The storyline is excellent, the graphics are as real as they come (my opinion), quests to keep you busy for some time, and the nasties you meet along the way are just that nasty.

-The one in-game thing I thought was an excellent touch the use of Three Dog (Erik Todd Dellums) relaying your finished Quests over his radio station Galaxy Radio (most colorful) and not forgetting the chance to take to outer space and do battle there…
+The one in-game thing I thought was an excellent touch was the use of Three Dog (Erik Todd Dellums) relaying your finished Quests over his radio station Galaxy Radio (most colorful) and not forgetting the chance to take to outer space and do battle their…

 Yes, I am aware there of some of you out there with your own view.
 This is mine.